Shabdprakash-Thakkar/Discord_BOT/Tester/README.md

 * **⏰ Live Time Channels:** Keep your server's international community synchronized with voice channels that automatically update their names to display the current date, India Standard Time (IST), and Japan Standard Time (JST).

-* **⚙️ Easy Configuration:** All features are managed through simple and intuitive slash commands.
-A dedicated `/show-config` command allows administrators to get a quick overview of all current bot settings for the server.
+* **⚙️ Easy Configuration & Control:** All features are managed through simple slash commands.
+A dedicated `/show-config` command allows administrators to get a quick overview of all bot settings, while owner-only commands provide full control over the bot's presence in different servers.

 ***